 “Yeah, but who really lives like that?”
 I replied.
 “No one – that’s who!
 People die slowly every day like that, without ever truly living!”

-That’s the gist of a Skype conversation I had recently with a new course student, who also attended our 2016 Think Better, Live Better seminar (I’m sharing this with her full permission).
+That’s the gist of a Zoom conversation I had recently with a new course student, who also attended our most recent Think Better, Live Better seminar (I’m sharing this with her full permission).
 She literally started the conversation by telling me that expecting negative things to happen is her way of coping with life’s challenges.
 If you can relate in any way at all, it’s time to revamp your mindset.

 And make no misunderstanding about it, when you are feeling down in the dumps, the battle you are going through isn’t fueled by the words or actions of others, and it isn’t fueled by what did or didn’t happen in the past either.
 It’s fueled entirely by your mind that gives negativity a voice.